ttompk/als/readme.md

 ### Diease Onset Location

 ALS can affect different neuron groups at the onset of disease.
 Generally, the location of neuronal involvement at onset is mapped to neuron clusters in either the bulbar or spinal regions.
 Bulbar neurons are located in the head region and control such movements as speech and swallowing.
 The spinal region nerons control the distal limbs.
-There was evidence in the literature that bulbar involvelment at onset was associated with worsening disease. [reference] Indeed there was some signal suggesting this but its impact in predicting survival in the model presented here was negligible.
+There was evidence in the literature, [Knibb *et al*](https://jnnp.bmj.com/content/jnnp/87/12/1361.full.pdf), that bulbar involvement at onset was associated with worsening disease.
+Indeed there was some signal suggesting this but its impact in predicting survival in the model presented here was negligible compared to the importance of the ALSFRS scores.

 The location data in the original dataset included many misspelled, abbreviated, paraphrased, and truncated word forms.
 After cleaning and mapping, the values were one-hot encoded into several categories and evaluated in the model.